What is Culturally Responsive Mathematics Teaching (CRMT)?

 2. Student Collaboration

 We offer small group sessions so that students can get to know other people from different cultures.
-Studies also show that while working in small groups they may experience less pressure because they feel more comfortable when there is someone there as a friend (Ferlazzo, 2020).
+Studies also show that while working in small groups they experience less pressure because they feel more comfortable when there is someone there as a friend (Ferlazzo, 2020).
 It can also make math learning more fun if you’re learning math with someone else.
-Our group sessions are organized by curriculum level, comprehension and age, allowing students to collaborate and feel at ease with one another, as they are all at the same level.
+Our group sessions are organized by curriculum level, comprehension, and age, allowing students to collaborate.
 This also provides an opportunity for them to benefit from their peers’ strengths and weaknesses.

 There is also the option to have one-on-one sessions if the student wants individual attention due to their learning styles.
-Working in groups can also make students collaborate to enhance their social and emotional abilities, leading to improved learning and personal growth.
-We create an individualized plan and a fun learning environment, with the hope of transitioning them to a group setting once they are comfortable.
-We also have math-aid hours for extra homework help.
+Working in groups helps students enhance their social and emotional abilities, leading to personal growth.
+We establish a personalized plan and an enjoyable learning atmosphere, aiming to transition students to a group setting once they feel at ease.
+We also have math aid hours for extra homework help.
 Students can learn cooperatively there to brainstorm and problem-solve together.

 3. We make real-world connections